shiraji/kenkenpa/README.md

 ## What is `@TakeOff`?

 When children hop to another circle, they "take off" the current circle. `@TakeOff` is an annotation that represents "Run this method when the current state changed from this state."
 This annocation is useful when the state require clean up.
+Annotated method must not have parameters.
+Also, `void` should be return type.
+(You can still set return type but you have no way to get the return value)

 ```java
 @KenKenPa("CIRCLE1")